-- (1) The amounts reported in this column represent the aggregate grant date fair value of RSU awards computed in accordance with ASC Topic 718.
-The fair value of an RSU is based on the closing market price of our Class A common stock on the date of the grant.
-The assumptions used in calculating such amounts are set forth in the notes to our audited consolidated financial statements included in our 2022 Annual Report.
-In order to mitigate the impact of any short-term stock price volatility on the number of stock units granted, the number of stock units in an RSU award is based on the aggregate dollar value of the award divided by the average closing market price of our Class A common stock on Nasdaq for the 30 days immediately prior to the date of grant.
-As a result, the fair value of the awards at grant date in this column, computed in accordance with ASC Topic 718, may be lower or higher than the equity compensation value approved by the Compensation Committee. - (2) The amounts reported in this column represent the aggregate grant date fair value of options to purchase shares of our Class A or Class B common stock computed in accordance with ASC Topic 718.
-The assumptions used in calculating such amounts are set forth in the notes to our audited consolidated financial statements included in our 2022 Annual Report.
-This amount does not reflect the actual economic value that may be realized by our named executive officers from such awards. - (3) The amounts in this column represent bonuses paid under our annual cash bonus program. - (4) The amounts in this column represent 401(k) Company match pursuant to the Company's 401(k) Plan available to all employees. - (5) Ms. Spaulding joined the Company in January 2020 and served as President during fiscal years 2020 and 2021.
-Ms. Spaulding was promoted to CEO, effective August 1, 2021. - (6) Ms. Spaulding received a one-time discretionary cash bonus. - (7) Mr. Jedda joined the Company in December 2020. - (8) Mr. Jedda received a one-time signing bonus.
-Mr. Jedda is required to reimburse the Company for a pro-rata portion of the signing bonus if he voluntarily terminates his employment with the Company without Good Reason (as defined below) prior to the second anniversary of his start date. - (9) Mr. Dhawan joined the Company in January 2022. - (10) Mr. Dhawan received a one-time signing bonus.
-Mr. Dhawan is required to reimburse the Company for a pro-rata portion of the signing bonus if he voluntarily terminates his employment with the Company without Good Reason (as defined below) prior to the second anniversary of his start date.
+(1) The amounts reported in this column represent the aggregate grant date fair value of RSUs computed in accordance with ASC Topic 718.
+The assumptions used in calculating such amounts are set forth in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended July 29, 2023, filed with the SEC on September 20, 2023 (our "2023 Annual Report").
+In order to mitigate the impact of any short-term stock price volatility on the number of stock units granted, the number of stock units in an RSU award is based on the aggregate dollar value of the award divided by the average closing market price of our Class A common stock on Nasdaq for the 30 trading days immediately prior to the date of grant.
+As a result, the fair value of the awards at grant date in this column, computed in accordance with ASC Topic 718, may be lower or higher than the equity compensation value approved by the Compensation Committee.

+(2) The amounts reported in this column represent the aggregate grant date fair value of options to purchase shares of our Class A or Class B common stock computed in accordance with ASC Topic 718.
+The assumptions used in calculating such amounts are set forth in the notes to our audited consolidated financial statements included in our 2023 Annual Report.
+This amount does not reflect the actual economic value that may be realized by our named executive officers from such awards.

+(3) For fiscal year 2023, the amounts in this column represent bonuses paid under our fiscal year 2023 executive bonus program, in the form of immediately vested restricted stock units.
+For fiscal year 2021, the amounts represent bonuses paid in cash under our fiscal year 2021 annual cash bonus program.

+(4) For fiscal year 2023, the amounts reported as "All Other Compensation" consist of the following components:

+Name Company Contributions (\$) (a) Perquisites (\$) (b) Severance (\$)

+Matt Baer 27,625

+Elizabeth Spaulding 4,300 350,000

+Dan Jedda 5,923

+Casey O'Connor 11,400

+Sachin Dhawan 11,354

+Scott Darling 3,923 250,000

+(a) The amounts in this column represent 401(k) Company match pursuant to the Company's 401(k) Plan available to all employees.

+(b) Mr. Baer received reimbursements for airfare, lodging, transportation, meals in connection with his travel to and from the Company's office in San Francisco, as well as attorneys' fees in connection with his hiring as CEO.

+(5) Mr. Baer joined the company as CEO on June 26, 2023 and received a one-time signing bonus.

+(6) Mr. Aufderhaar and Mr. O'Connor each received a cash bonus offered to all eligible employees prior to them becoming executive officers.

+- (7) Ms. Lake served as our Chief Executive Officer during fiscal year 2021 and Interim Chief Executive Officer from January 6, 2023 to June 25, 2023. - (8) Ms. Spaulding joined the Company in January 2020 and served as President from January 7, 2020 until July 31, 2021.
+Ms. Spaulding served as Chief Executive Officer from August 1, 2021 to January 5, 2023.

+- (9) Mr. Jedda served as Chief Financial Officer from December 7, 2020 to April 7, 2023. - (10) Mr. O'Connor joined the Company in 2016 and served as Vice President during fiscal years 2021 and 2022.
+Mr. O'Connor serves as CLO, effective November 30, 2022. - (11) Mr. Dhawan served as Chief Technology Officer from January 24, 2022 to July 14, 2023. - (12) Mr. Darling served as Chief Legal Officer from October 28, 2016 to November 30, 2022.